decsys/decsys/response-items/freetext-component/README.md

 ### How this repo does it

-- (TODO: Rollup runs the source through Babel, leaving ES Modules intact)
+- Rollup runs the source through Babel, leaving ES Modules intact
 - Rollup walks the ESM dependencies, including npm packages
   - Rollup tree shakes wherever it can :)
 - Rollup replaces the appropriate globals
 - Rollup produces an IIFE bundle in a single file.
 - The build script `build/esm-export.js` changes the IIFE to a locally scoped variable, instead of a global
 - The build script `build/esm-export.js` adds ESM exports to export the relevant bits of the IIFE module.

+## Gotchas

+### Named imports

+The Survey Platform provides global instances of React, Styled Components and PropTypes.

+As such, in your component code can't use named exports from those packages:

+- Don't use `import {useState} from "react"` - instead use `React.useState()` when you call.

 # Licensing